krtschmr/cryptodonate.me/README.md

 ## Flow

-  - connect with oAuth twitch/mixer
+  - connect with oAuth twitch
   - alternatively create an own account (?)

   - use us as a wallet provider: